diaviloai/Onedebrid/currentsprint.md

 not a guaranteed exhaustive listing — see the repo itself for ground truth on files not mentioned in recent session notes.)

-## App Navigation State (as of Session 23)
+## App Navigation State (as of Session 23, unchanged this session)

-All four primary screens now exist and are wired into a single `NavGraph.kt`:
+All four primary screens exist and are wired into a single `NavGraph.kt`:

 - **Home** (`Route.Home`, start destination) → real `HomeScreen.kt`.
   Shows Continue Watching (list, not resumable yet — see Known